It isn’t an exaggeration to say that the right blogging tools will simplify your life.

 - Subscribes to blogs

 One thing you should know is that people pay to use Medium.com.
-When I see a topic that’s trending, I think of what super-power the writer must have wielded over his/her reader.
-It is easy to find trending content, get new ideas, or get wooed or swoosh-ed by someone else’s writing skills.
+When I see a topic that’s interesting, I think of what superpower the writer must have wielded over his/her reader.
+It is easy to find trending content, get new ideas, or get wooed or swoosh-ed by someone’s writing skills.
 You can follow the niche topic or great minds in that industry and stay updated in your niche.

 Blow the Internet